-towards workfare policies The move represents а fundamental change in the welfare states and labour markets of many industrialised countries.
+The move towards workfare policies represents a fundamental change in the welfare states and labour markets of many industrialised countries.
 Such a shift represents a process of activation in which the receipt of benefits and assistance are made conditional on the active fulfilment of job search and other work-focused obligations.
 Across the industrial world, politicians are identifying such policies as the solution to the entrenched problems of worklessness that have plagued their economies during the last few decades.
 Within Western Europe the UK has led the way in the adoption of workfare and the New Deal for Young People has been at the forefront.
 Buoyed by favourable national economic conditions since 1998, this flagship New Deal programme has been held up as a model to be emulated.
 While it has received much abstract and aggregate attention, there has been relatively little research into the uneven geography of the New Deal.
-The aim of this book is to look beneath the model and understand how this set of active policies has had guite different challenges and impacts in different local and regional labour markets.
-It attempts to contribute to the understanding of the role of geography in the constitution of labour markets, and to highlight the need to incorporate such understanding in construct effective to and efficient order policy interventions.
+The aim of this book is to look beneath the model and understand how this set of active policies has had quite different challenges and impacts in different local and regional labour markets.
+It attempts to contribute to the understanding of the role of geography in the constitution of labour markets, and to highlight the need to incorporate such understanding in order to construct effective and efficient policy interventions.